google/dart-neats/typed_sql/doc/02_inserting_rows.md

 This document aims to demonstrate how rows can be inserting into a database using `package:typed_sql`.

-We shall assume a database schema defined as follows:
+In the examples below, assume a database schema defined as follows:

 ```dart bookstore_test.dart#bookstore-schema
 abstract final class Bookstore extends Schema {